okmoses/text-passives/README.md

 ## Endpoints
 ### passives
 Get the passive voice phrases for a given body of text.
 Returns an array of mixed-type arrays, where each array represents an instance of passive voice.
-The first element is a string, the second element is the start-index of the phrase (inclusive) and the third element is the end-index of the phrase (exclusive) where indexing count is on words and punctuation.
+The first element is a string, the second element is the start-index of the first phrase token (inclusive) and the third element is the end-index of the last phrase token (exclusive) where indexing count is on tokens in the parsed text body (ie, words & punctuation)

     Endpoint: /passives
     Action: POST